 City-junction and INSEAD have joined forces to establish a standard of quality.
 This is controlled and regulated so that both our students can enjoy their experience at INSEAD and our French owners can enjoy contact with our foreign students.

-The inclusion/exclusion of our quality label and the social ratings of our properties are updated twice a year by the Virtual Campus Commission, composed of INSEAD Student Life representatives and City Junction management team.
+The inclusion/exclusion of our quality charte and the social ratings of our properties are updated twice a year by the Virtual Campus Commission, composed of INSEAD Student Life representatives and City Junction management team.

 Most of the properties in Fontainebleau, are buildings which have been standing for 50 to 100 years.
 Some of our properties… for more than 300 years.